Unified Payments Interface: United Kingdom

 All POS terminals in UK under payment solution provider PayXpert will enable UPI based QR code payment in partnership with NIPL.

 Russia

 India and Russia expressed interest in continuing dialogue on accepting UPI and Faster Payments System (FPS) of Central Bank of Russia within their respective national payment infrastructures.
 As of August 2022, both nations started working on interaction between UPI and FPS.
+In April 2023, Russia and India signed an official agreement for adaptation of SPFS in cross border transactions, acceptance of RuPay and UPI in Russia, and reciprocal acceptance of Mir and FPS in India.